VilleKokkarinen/DB-data-encrypter/README.txt

 # When EditShortFields is set as "true" and "ValueForShortFields" has a value,
 # edits fields that are too short to receive encrypted data back,
 # with the value defined at "ValueForShortFields".
 #
+# Note: If this value is still too long to fit in a field, the field will not be encrypted, and will be left as it is found
+#
 # Type: String
 #